vsts-extension-validation/OctopusDeploy_OctoTFS/README.md

 * Node-Prune (`go get github.com/tj/node-prune/cmd/node-prune`)
 * PowerShell (`choco install powershell-core` or `brew cask install powershell` or web (google it...))

-NOTE: PowerShell is required to if you intend to publish the extension either to a local TFS instance or otherwise.
+NOTE: PowerShell is required if you intend to publish the extension either to a local TFS instance or otherwise.

 ### How to build and package the extension